The financial benefits I discovered from sleeping more

 Simply put - if you are asleep, you are certainly not spending money.
 And if you are not spending money then you have more money to invest.

-But there turned out to be other aspects to an early bedtime that helped me improve my finances and jump start investing for my future.
+After I made sleeping a focus for my health and wellness, I also discovered there are other aspects to an early bedtime that helped me improve my finances and jump start investing for my future.

 Matthew Walker, founder and director of the Center of Human Sleep Science at University of California, Berkeley (and @sleepdiplomat on Twitter), has focused his life’s research on why we need to sleep and how to achieve optimal levels of shut-eye.
 In his book, Why We Sleep: The New Science of Sleep and Dreams, he discusses how our health and productivity are impacted by the number of hours we spending sleeping.